 The range of courses is expanding in response to demand.
-In addition to the generic Good Complaint Handling (identifying and processing complaints) and Effective Complaint Handling (investigation and resolution) we now offer these courses specifically for social services staff and a course on reviewing complaints for social care review panel members.
-We can run open courses for groups of staff from different smaller authorities and also customise courses to meet your Council's specific requirements.
+In addition to the generic Good Complaint Handling (identifying and processing complaints) and Effective Complaint Handling (investigation and resolution), we can run open courses for groups of staff from different smaller authorities and also customise courses to meet your Council's specific requirements.